 Multi-agent Systems

-This page is primarily concerned with collaboration in multi-agent systems in the presence of obstacles and constraints.
+This page is primarily concerned with the First C: Constraint, which studies the collaboration in multi-agent systems in the presence of obstacles and constraints.
 Collaborative Multi-agent systems is a multi-faceted domain with multiple research thrusts.
-What follows is a brief summary of such research.
+Here’s a look at how my work addresses some of them.

 Multi-agent Rendezvous Problems